RamezIssac/django-slick-reporting/README.rst

 - Effortlessly create Simple, Grouped, Time series and Crosstab reports in a handful of code lines.
 - Create your Custom Calculation easily, which will be integrated with the above reports types
 - Optimized for speed.
 - Batteries included!
-Highcharts & Chart.js charting capabilities , DataTable.net & easily customizable Bootstrap form.
+Highcharts & Chart.js charting capabilities , DataTable.net & a Bootstrap form. all easily customizable and plugable.

 Installation
 ------------